tari-project/tari/RFC/src/RFC-0010_CodeStructure.md

     - `comms`: The networking and messaging subsystem
     - `crypto`: All cryptographic services, including a Curve25519 implementation
     - `storage`: Data persistence services, including an LMDB persistence implementation
+    - `merklemountainrange`: An independant implementation of a merkle mountain range
 1. `base_layer` is a domain-layer directory and contains:
     - `blockchain`: The Tari consensus code
     - `core`: common classes and traits, such as [Transaction]s and [Block]s